 From England to America: The Odyssey of the William and Margaret Wilcockson Family

-William Wilcockson was one of the progenitors of the Wilcox and Wilcoxson family in America, coming to New England with his wife Margaret and son John on the ship Planter in 1635.
+William Wilcockson was one of the progenitors of the Wilcox/Wilcoxson family in America, coming to New England with his wife Margaret and son John on the ship Planter in 1635.

-Find out the true story behind their decision to leave England and the circumstances that drove them to leave all that they knew in England and face a harsh wilderness in America with other Puritans and non-Puritans alike.
+Find out the true story behind their decision to emigrate from Derbyshire, England, and the circumstances that drove them to leave all that they knew in England and face a harsh wilderness in America with other Puritans and non-Puritans alike in Massachusetts and then Connecticut.
 Find out what their Puritan beliefs were about religion, about sex, about death, about child-rearing, about food.
 Step into their shoes for a day and see what their society, their politics, their education, their religion was all about.
 Some religion historians have called the Puritans of New England religious fanatics ~ see for yourself.

 • William and Margaret were from St. Albans in Hertfordshire